simondlevy/MSPPG/README.md

 The msp-example.json file currently contains just a few message specifications, but you can easily add to it by specifying additional messages from the MSP: http://www.multiwii.com/wiki/index.php?title=Multiwii_Serial_Protocol.
 MSPPG currently supports types byte, short, and float, but we will likely add int as the need arises.

+MAVLink instructions:

+In your favorite Python environment, run the command:

+   msppg.py -i msp-example.json -p msp

+Then connect your MAVLink FC (I used Pixhawk with Mission Planner firmware), make sure you have numpy installed, go to the output/python directory and do

+   imudisplay.py